-The color portrait of Josiah Bartlett (see the copy below) was commissioned by Josiah Bartlett III in 1871.
+The color portrait of Josiah Bartlett was commissioned by Josiah Bartlett III in 1871.
 It is by the artist Caroline Weeks, after an earlier portrait by John Trumbull and was given to the City of Philadelphia that same year.

 A visit to the Old World

-In 1983 my family and I visited Stopham, the ancestral home of the Barttelot family in England dating back to the Norman conquest.
+In 1983, my family and I visited Stopham, the ancestral home of the Barttelot family in England dating back to the Norman conquest.
 Stopham seemed to us to fit the quintessential image of an English village.
-Small home lots with rose decked stone cottages and flowered gardens border a 13th century Norman church and surround a large circular burial ground containing a number of Barttelot headstones.
-We had lunch at the local pub next to the 700 year old stone bridge over the Arun River.
+Small home lots with rose decked stone cottages and flowered gardens border a 13th century Norman church and surround a large circular burial ground containing several Barttelot headstones.
+We had lunch at the local pub next to the 700-year-old stone bridge over the Arun River.
 If you Google “Stopham, England” on the internet you will find a fine color photograph of the bridge, built in 1309 by the Barttelot family.